-Shavuot is the second of three pilgrimage festivals in God’s Word, and it is still celebrated to this day.
-Instituted by God during the time of Moses, Shavuot has many ties to agriculture in the Word, as it marked the beginning of the wheat harvest.
-Yet, while its agricultural importance has lessened in recent years, Shavuot still retains significant importance for all who believe in the God of Abraham, Isaac, and Jacob.
+Shavuot is the second of three Pilgrimage Festivals in God’s Word and is still celebrated today.
+Instituted by God during the time of Moses, Shavuot has many ties to agriculture in the Word as it marked the beginning of the wheat harvest.
+Yet, while this agricultural importance has lessened in recent years, Shavuot still retains significant importance for all who believe in the God of Abraham, Isaac, and Jacob.

 How Can Believers Celebrate the Feast of Shavuot?

-During this time, Believers take a moment to examine their hearts and ask the Holy Spirit to renew their minds, focusing on the meaning of their covenant relationship with the Lord.
+During this time, Believers take a moment to examine their hearts and ask the Holy Spirit to renew their minds and focus on the meaning of their covenant relationship with the Lord.

 This renewal flows over from our minds to our attitudes.
 It is a time of purging the old and preparing for renewed instruction and revelation.

-Historically, during the Feast of Shavuot, the Jews went to the Temple, offered first fruits, and thanked God for what He had done and what He would do, we can do the same.
-The same fire of the Holy Spirit that burned the Ten Commandments into the tablets of stone has written His law into our hearts and minds.
+Just as the Jews went to the Temple and offered firstfruits and thanked God for what He had done and what He would do, we can do the same.
+The same Fire of the Holy Spirit that burned the Ten Commandments into the tablets of stone has written His law into our hearts and minds.
 There is a call to renew it!

 - Click HERE to read about preparing for Shavuot.